Table of Contents

 Although they all will use your credit file, each lender has their own set of criteria to assess it and make decisions.
 Until now, these specific rules have been kept hidden.
 This has made it very difficult for people to know where they stand when applying for a credit card, loan or mortgage.

 To give yourself the best possible chances on your application for a credit card, loan or mortgage, it helps to know what lenders are looking for.
 That’s why we have spoken to industry insiders and uncovered the factors lenders really use to score applications.

 So without further ado, here are the things lenders will check when deciding whether to give you credit:

-- Credit Activity – this relates to the credit accounts you currently use, how many you have, and how long you’ve had them for.
-A higher number of accounts is like a vote of confidence from other lenders, because they already decided they could trust you.
+This relates to the credit accounts you currently use, how many you have, and how long you’ve had them for.
+A higher number of accounts is like a vote of confidence from other lenders.
+This is because they already decided they could trust you.

-- Affordability Indicators – this includes things like how much of your income you spend on repaying debts, how much of your credit limit you’ve used, and anything else that could show you’re strapped for cash.
+This includes things like how much of your income you spend on repaying debts.
+It also accounts for how much of your credit limit you’ve used.
+Finally it takes into account anything else that could show you’re strapped for cash.
 Lenders want to make sure you’re not in any financial difficulty, and that you manage your money well.

 Beware payday loans and multiple credit enquiries!

 If lenders see on your credit file that you’ve applied for a payday loans in the past year, it can have a negative effect on your creditworthiness.
 This means there’s more chance your application will get rejected, or that they’ll offer less affordable rates.

 Payday loans look particularly bad to lenders, because they give the impression that you’re struggling financially.
 This is a big red flag, because if you are not on top of your finances it could affect your ability to repay what you owe.

 Too many hard credit checks on your credit file also makes you look bad to lenders.
 They can make it seem like you’re desperate to borrow, and you are not in a stable financial situation.
 A hard search is conducted every time you make a formal application to borrow money.